 Another popular virtual labs use case is for sales enablement – particularly for complex software applications.
 All too often does the sales process get hung up because the prospective buyer can’t grasp the product or see its value due to complexity.
 Sure, sales teams can set up demonstrations and send out collateral, but unless the prospect gets to use the product themselves, the sales cycle may stall.
 After all, seeing is believing.

-A virtual lab solves this problem beautifully, providing the buyer with a fully functional environment of your software.
+A virtual training environment solves this problem beautifully, providing the buyer with a fully functional environment of your software.
 Users get to take it for a “test drive” and see the value themselves.